StudioProcess/autotrace-py/readme.txt

-# autotrace-test
+# autotrace-py

-Testing autotrace [1] with python.
+Autotrace [1] for python.
-Goal is centerline tracing of raster images to paths.
+Intended use is centerline tracing of raster images to paths.

 [1] https://github.com/autotrace/autotrace